crownlessking/web-ui/README.md

 })(window);
 ```

-Your page will now use the default background if it was defined.
+Your page will now use the default background * *if* * it was defined.

+Maybe you want your page to have a unique background that won't be found on any other page?
+You can with [`page.background`](#pagebackground).

 [[top](#web-ui)]

+#### How to customize `content` layout

+Notice that the fields in your form are not as well aligned as you'd like them to be?
+You can reposition your form using the `layout` property of the page object.

+**TODO:** Finish this.

 ## Navigation